Last published 10 Nov 2017

 No. While the possibility of this having any effect on your health is minimal, the slight chance still exists.

 The residential tenancy agreement you signed at the beginning of your tenancy states that you are not alter your home in any way without the permission of DCJ.

 Altering your home includes:

 - drilling holes

 If you tell us about any plans to do work on your home that might include disturbing lead paint, we may send a representative to your home to check the condition of the paint before you begin to make sure it's managed in safely.

 If your home was constructed prior to 1970, you’ll only be given permission to paint on internal surfaces where existing paintwork is in good condition and the job doesn’t involve sanding which can make dangerous lead dust.

 If the property was constructed prior to 1970 and the paint is in poor condition, it is not safe for you to repaint your home yourself.
-FACS will schedule someone to come out and repaint the property.
+DCJ will schedule someone to come out and repaint the property.